mpartipilo/tikatours_src/data/extracted/content/tour/georgia-tours/adventure-tours/winter-escape/itinerary.en.md

 important and most beautiful architectural monuments: the Dzveli (old) and Akhali (new) Shuamta Monasteries.
 Both stand in a forest of deciduous trees, which makes them look even more fascinating.
-After lunch enjoy a wine tasting at Tsinandali, a historic winery in an estate which once belonged to the 19th\-century aristocratic poet Alexander Chavchavadze.
-Discover the great wine\-making tradition of eastern Georgia and learn the history behind the powerful family who left a lasting mark on Georgian culture.
+After lunch enjoy a wine tasting at Tsinandali, a historic winery in an estate which once belonged to the 19th-century aristocratic poet Alexander Chavchavadze.
+Discover the great wine-making tradition of eastern Georgia and learn the history behind the powerful family who left a lasting mark on Georgian culture.
 Continue your drive into the Caucasus, arriving to Gudauri and the Marco Polo Hotel Gudauri.
 Surrounded by majestic mountain peaks and stunning valleys, Marco Polo Hotel Gudauri is a sight to see.

-### Days Four\-Seven: Gudauri
+### Days Four-Seven: Gudauri

 â€‹â€‹Spend the next four nights in your mountain retreat at Marco Polo Hotel.
 All